 I see a sign hanging on the other side of the road.
 It says ‘CLACHAIG INN’.
 Maybe a pint before bed is what I need to drive the exhaustion out of my muscles.

 There’s a feeble fire glowing in the stove, but it’s chilly in here and feels unwelcoming.
 I see a row of ale pumps.
-Only one or two of them have pump clips attached.
+Only a couple have pump clips attached.
 Behind the bar, standing in front of a dazzling shelf of whisky bottles, I see a man with a big bushy beard scowling at me.

 I look at my watch.
 ‘Seriously?
 It’s only half nine.’